 The following expenditure incurred by employer on treatment of the employee or his family members outside India is also a tax-free perquisite:

-2. Expenses on stay abroad of the employee or any member of his family for medical treatment with one attendant who accompanies the patient in connection with such treatment.
-These expenses shall also be tax free perquisite to the extent permitted by Reserve Bank of India.
+- Expenses on stay abroad of the employee or any member of his family for medical treatment with one attendant who accompanies the patient in connection with such treatment.
+These expenses shall also be tax free perquisites to the extent permitted by Reserve Bank of India.

-3. Travel expenses of the patient (employee or his family member) and one attendant who accompanies the patient in connection with such treatment.
-It shall be tax-free in the case of those employee whose gross total income (before including therein the such travel expenditure as perquisite) does not exceed ₹2,00,000.
-In other words, if the gross total income of the employee before including the taxable medical perquisite on account of travel expenditure exceeds ₹2,00,000, the expenses on travel of the patient as well as of the attendant shall become taxable.
+- Travel expenses of the patient (employee or his family member) and one attendant who accompanies the patient in connection with such treatment.
+It shall be tax-free in the case of those employees whose gross total income (before including therein the such travel expenditure as perquisite) does not exceed Rs.
+2,00,000.
+In other words, if the gross total income of the employee before including the taxable medical perquisite on account of travel expenditure exceeds Rs.
+2,00,000, the expenses on travel of the patient as well as of the attendant shall become taxable.

 (i) the spouse and children of the employee.
 Children may be dependent or independent, married or unmarried.